 It is critical to appreciate that in Chinese Medicine, treatment for "wheezing (dyspnea)" is rarely focused on the symptoms exclusively.
 Alternatively, a practitioner is looking at the factors that led to the development of "wheezing (dyspnea)" - i.e. the "cause(s)".

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "wheezing (dyspnea)", is potentially related to the following diagnostic patterns - kidney qi deficiency, lung dampness - phlegm cold, lung dampness - phlegm heat, lung dryness, lung qi deficiency, lung wind invasion - wind cold, lung wind invasion - wind heat, spleen qi deficiency among many other possibilities and/or layered combinations.
+Within TCM, "wheezing (dyspnea)" is potentially related to one or more of the following diagnostic patterns: kidney qi deficiency, lung dampness - phlegm cold, lung dampness - phlegm heat, lung dryness, lung qi deficiency, lung wind invasion - wind cold, lung wind invasion - wind heat, and/or spleen qi deficiency.

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: